 How much progress is being made towards marine turtle conservation in the IOSEA region?

 One of IOSEA’s unique strengths is its advanced Online Reporting Facility, which provides for the compilation of detailed reports on all aspects of the agreement’s implementation.
-An Executive Summary of the ‘Overview of IOSEA MoU Implementation’ prepared for the Sixth Meeting of IOSEA Signatory States (Bali, August 2008) gives a snapshot of progress and challenges to date.
+An Executive Summary of the ‘Overview of IOSEA MoU Implementation’, prepared for the Seventh Meeting of IOSEA Signatory States (Bonn, September 2014), gives a snapshot of progress and challenges to date.

 Some Signatory States have made important contributions to overall IOSEA implementation and most have demonstrated at least some exemplary activities at a national level.
 Capacity and resources for domestic implementation of the provisions of the CMP remain a challenge for most Signatory States; and many countries could articulate more effectively their specific needs in this regard.